nickbstudy/notes/ASPDotNetCore6/MVC/General.md

 - `[DataType(DataType.EmailAddress)]`
 - `[Range(1, 100), ErrorMessage = "The value must be between 1 and 100."]`
 - Regular Expressions - e.g. to only allow digits: `[RegularExpression(@"^\d+$", ErrorMessage = "Only digits are allowed.")]`
+- `[BindNever]` - While not a validation attribute, when used on a model this indicates it is only there for utility, and should not be bound to in POST.

+`[ValidateAntiForgeryToken]` should be added to the top of the controller method to ensure data is coming from the right place too.
+`var formData = HttpContext.Request.Form;` on the POST method can be helpful to examine/debug details of the data being passed in too.

 #### Displaying validation errors to the user